neurobagel/documentation/docs/nipoppy/configs.md

 ---

-mr_proc consists of two global files for specifying local data and container paths and recruitment manifest
+Nipoppy requires two global files for specifying local data/container paths and recruitment manifest.

 ---

 ### Global configs: `global_configs.json`
-   - This is a dataset specific file and needs to be modified based on local configs and paths
+   - This is a dataset-specific file and needs to be modified based on local configs and paths
-   - This file is used as an input to all workflow `run scripts` to read, process and track available data
+   - This file is used as an input to all workflow runscripts to read, process and track available data
-   - Copy, rename, and populate [sample_global_configs.json](https://github.com/neurodatascience/mr_proc/blob/main/sample_global_configs.json)
+   - Copy, rename, and populate [sample_global_configs.json](https://github.com/neurodatascience/nipoppy/blob/main/sample_global_configs.json)
    - This file contains:
+      - Name of the Nipoppy dataset (`DATASET_NAME`, e.g., `PPMI`)
+      - Path to the Nipoppy dataset (`DATASET_ROOT`)
+      - Path to a local `CONTAINER_STORE` comprising containers used by several workflow scripts
+      - Path to a Singularity executable (`SINGULARITY_PATH`)
-      - Path to mr_proc_dataset
+      - Path to a TemplateFlow directory, if using fMRIPrep (`TEMPLATEFLOW_DIR`)
-      - List of session IDs
+      - List of session IDs (`SESSION`, for MRI data) and visit IDs (`VISITS`, for tabular data)
+      - Containers + versions for BIDS conversion: HeuDiConv, BIDS validator (`BIDS`)
-      - List of pipelines + versions
+      - List of processing pipelines + versions (`PROC_PIPELINES`)
-      - Path to local `container_store` comprising containers used by several workflow scripts
+      - Information about tabular data (`TABULAR`)
+        - Version and path to the data dictionary (`data_dictionary`)

 !!!
 Suggestion